-- 4.1 The Council will ensure that the complaint is being, or has been, investigated properly according to the adopted complaints procedure. - 4.2 In the first instance the Clerk will consult with the Chairman of the Council and one other Councillor prior to issuing a warning to the complainant.
+- 4.1 The Council will ensure that the complaint is being, or has been, investigated properly according to the adopted complaints procedure. - 4.2 In the first instance the Clerk will consult with the Chairman of the Council and members of the Complaints WG prior to issuing a warning to the complainant.
 The Clerk will contact the complainant in writing, or by e-mail, to explain why this behaviour is causing concern and ask them to change this behaviour and outline the actions that the Council may take if they do not comply. - 4.3 If the disruptive behaviour continues, the Clerk will issue a reminder letter to the complainant advising them that the way in which they will be allowed to contact the Council in future will be restricted.
-The Clerk and Chairman of the Council will make this decision and inform the complainant in writing of what procedures have been put in place and for what period. - 4.4 Any restriction that is imposed on the complainant's contact with the Council will be appropriate and proportionate and the complainant will be advised of the period of time over which that the restriction will be in place.
+The Clerk will make this decision in consultation with the Chairman of the Council and the Complaints WG and inform the complainant in writing of what procedures have been put in place and for what period. - 4.4 Any restriction that is imposed on the complainant's contact with the Council will be appropriate and proportionate and the complainant will be advised of the period of time over which that the restriction will be in place.
 In most cases restrictions will apply for between three to six months, but in exceptional cases this may be extended.
-In such cases the restrictions would be reviewed on a quarterly basis, or at the next Full Council Meeting.
+In such cases the restrictions would be reviewed on a quarterly basis, or at the next Full Council Meeting. - 4.5 Restrictions will be tailored to deal with the individual circumstances of the complainant and may include: - banning the complainant from making contact by telephone except through a third party e.g. a solicitor, a Councillor or a friend acting on their behalf